 Effective Fall 2016: All students will use CalCentral to review bills and financial aid award letters.

 The MBA for Executives program crosses three of the university's standard academic years (July 1 to June 30).
 Consequently your financial aid will not follow the typical disbursement schedule.
-This impacts loans mainly.
+If pursuing loans, students will be required to apply for loans in accordance to the applicable calendar.
 Any scholarship funding will be disbursed in equal amounts across your five terms of enrollment.
 Details on billing and loan disbursements can be found on the Loan Options page.

 Haas Financial Aid Office